Updated July 7, 2023

 - These can be three or five-year plans that focus on the future goals of the economy.

-- The ruling body owns the land and all other resources of the country and manages all aspects of resource allocation
+- The ruling body owns the country’s land and other resources and manages all aspects of resource allocation.

 - It creates a space for the black market, where people can avail things not provided by the ruling body.

 - The governing body lays various legal restrictions on the citizens, such as business models, goods and services prices, etc.

 - They can also be social norms, like no access to the internet, particular dressing styles, and more.

 |The State Authorities allocate resources that ensure optimal utilization and maximize society’s welfare.||In the name of societal goals, it sacrifices individual liberties.
 For example, during the 1930s, the Soviet Union murdered thousands of peasants in the name of collective ownership of farming lands.|

 |It enhances the equal pay system as the authorities decide the wages.
 It also reduces the unemployment rate.||The government owns all production factors, which leads to inefficiencies due to a lack of competition.
 Moreover, on fixed wages, the workers often lack the incentive to perform better.|

 |The governing authority can mobilize the resources and execute any national-level project without interference.||In a controlled economy, people work within the ordained parameters that don’t allow risk-takers and business leaders to flourish.|